IRS Guidelines on Digital Asset Reporting 2025

 2. Refined Definitions of Income and Capital Events

-• Spending crypto: Taxable event (capital gain/loss on the disposed coin).
+• Spending digital assets: Taxable event (capital gain or loss on the disposed coin).

 • Mining or staking rewards: Treated as ordinary income at the FMV when received.